TalhaRehmanMTRKT/TalhaRehmanMTRKT/README.md

 <h1 align="center">Hello there!  👋 </h1>

-My Name is Talha Rehman, I am a Master's student in Electrical Engineering, at the [Power and Renewable Energy Lab](https://hvdcmicrogrid.wixsite.com/powerlab) in Incheon National University, South Korea.
+My name is Talha Rehman, I am a Master's student in Electrical Engineering, at the [Power and Renewable Energy Lab](https://hvdcmicrogrid.wixsite.com/powerlab) in Incheon National University, South Korea.

 🔭 I’m currently working on ...